Unconventional Friendships: Why Our Small Group Works

 College Park Member

-Kelli has been a member of College Park for over 10 years.
+Kelli has been a member of College Park since 2010.
 She is passionate about welcoming people into the church and connecting them with a ministry where they can find community.
 She leads a Small Group with her husband, Richard.
 Kelli enjoys spending time with her husband, two adult children, their spouses, and her incredible grandkids.